axone-protocol/axoned/docs/predicate/crypto/hex_bytes_2.md

 ## Description

-Relates a hexadecimal text representation to a list of bytes.
+Relates a hexadecimal atom representation to a list of bytes.

-- Hex may be an atom, a list of characters, or a list of character codes.
+- Hex is an atom.
 - Bytes is a proper list of integers in [0,255].
 - At least one argument must be instantiated.
 - When converting Bytes to Hex, Hex is returned as a lowercase atom.